Hartford Institute Logo

 Congregational Assessment Inventories

-Over the past thirty years many hundreds of churches have used Hartford Seminary’s congregational inventories to assist their pastoral searches and church planning efforts.
+Over the past thirty-four years many hundreds of churches have used Hartford Institute’s congregational inventories to assist in their pastoral search and church planning efforts.

-We have redesigned these popular inventories, with the help of a grant from the Lilly Endowment, Inc. Our three surveys and reporting forms are now more attractive, user-friendly and reflect the insights from the most recent up-to-date social science research on congregations.
+Our three basic surveys and reporting forms are user-friendly and reflect the insights from the most recent up-to-date social science research on congregations.
+Recently we instituted an online version that also allows for some customization, is less expensive and has a more rapid turnaround time.

 We hope you agree with us that these surveys are the best assessment instruments currently available to churches.